8gears/n8n-helm-chart/README.md

   # additional (to main) config for worker
   secret: {}

+  # A list of environment variables to import from configMapRef or secretRef.
+  extraEnvFrom: []

   # Extra environmental variables, so you can reference other configmaps and secrets into n8n as env vars.
   extraEnv: {}